 Marshall Gurney Institute is designed as a self-managed, self-development resource.
 We enable your learning and development by providing you with open access to all our learning resources - content and tools.
 This way you have full control of your own learning in terms of what you learn, when you learn and how you learn.

 The Institute contains a vast repertoire of management knowledge from the great researchers and gurus of the late 1950s, and some earlier ones too, through to the latest thoughts and trends on social media all of which is relevant to modern businesses and other types of organization in the private, public, not-for-profit and social enterprise sectors.
 There are case studies based on successful organizations and ‘how they did it’.
 The knowledge is organized within the Institute in such a way that it can be accessed just for reference purposes, for informal unstructured learning or for formal structured learning.

 In order to help individuals plan and manage their learning, the Institute provides a number of powerful learning tools, such as the On-line Coach for diagnosing learning needs and priorities, the Personal Development Planner for organizing individual learning activities, the Sales Behaviour Diagnostic Tool for learning about how an individual actually behaves when working with customers and many more.
 There are also exercises which test knowledge, pre- and post- learning and others which provide feedback on individual behaviour and approaches to management situations and challenges.

-There is also a Reflective Learning Journal in which individuals can record their learning experiences as they use and implement their new found knowledge and expertise.
-This enable the process of reflection, a powerful and personal way of learning new things and developing new capabilities.
+In addition, there is a Reflective Learning Journal in which individuals can record their learning experiences as they use and implement their new found knowledge and expertise.
+This enables the process of reflection, a powerful and personal way of ensuring new learning is transformed into new capabilities.